jchai002/choir-justice-supplies/au/en/basic-calling.markdown

 ## Calling international numbers

-If there are sufficient funds in your Prepaid Account, you can take advantage of the low international calling rates that Ooma offers by dialing 00, followed by the country code and phone number.
+If there are sufficient funds in your Prepaid Account, you can take advantage of the low international calling rates that Ooma offers by dialling 00, followed by the country code and phone number.

 You will hear the Prepaid Account balance before your call is connected, letting you know that sufficient funds are available to complete your call.